BLOG GEAR & REVIEWS ABOUT & CONTACT

 The Process

-From there, you proceed about 900m down the road to the Chilean building.
+From there, you proceed about 900m down the road to the Chilean border post.
 This is also an unmissable large, modern building.
 Parking is managed by traffic wardens and you are directed to park in the appropriate area for your vehicle.
 If it's a busy day, you join the queue which will eventually deposit you at the first step of three in the Chilean process - entering Chile for immigration purposes.
 This is done with the Chilean Immigration Police (PDI) who will give you a small printed receipt with a QR code.
 This is required when you want to leave Chile (and also by some hotels to prove you're a legal foreigner) so keep it safe.
 A similar slip of paper is given to you for the Chilean stamps for immigration and customs.
 You then proceed to the next window to obtain a Chilean TIP for the motorcycle.

 As with all Chilean land border crossings, there is a third step - making a declaration for Chilean Agricultural Customs.
 There is a paper form to do this, which you can pick up inside the border building.
 A better option is to do it online, either while you're waiting in line (there's free wifi available in both the Argentinian and Chilean buildings) or before you arrive.
 Once you've got your declaration completed, you can return to your vehicle and head to the final checkpoint.
 Here you show your completed declaration (paper or QR code) and stamped slip to the customs officer.
 Your vehicle may or may not be searched, at the discretion of the officer, and then you are sent on your way into Chile.